Share This Article

 This comeback matters because rookie momentum only becomes real when it repeats

 Rookie groups get attention all the time.
 Very few get a second release that feels like a serious market test instead of a quick follow-up designed to keep the algorithm warm.
 As reported by Maeil Business Newspaper, SM is pitching Lemon Tang as a fresh, bright extension of the energy that helped Rude! break out.
 That is the right lane.
 Hearts2Hearts does not need a total identity reset four months later.
 It needs to prove that listeners who showed up for the sharper edge of Rude! will stay for a fuller six-track project.
 That is also why this comeback reads bigger than a date-poster story.
-As The Mind Reels' rookie-group tracking has shown, the hard part is not debuting loud.
-It is surviving the next cycle without losing shape.
-Hearts2Hearts now gets to find out whether its first breakout signs were a spark or the start of a real run.
+According to Korea JoongAng Daily, Rude! took five music-show wins and became the first K-pop girl-group release of 2026 to cross 100 million Spotify streams.
+Those are the kind of traction points that make a second EP feel less like maintenance and more like an actual repeat test with consequences.

 SM is moving fast because Hearts2Hearts already earned a hotter runway

 SM is moving this group like it knows the runway is hot.
 According to Korea JoongAng Daily, Rude! became Hearts2Hearts' most successful song release, collecting five music-show wins and passing 100 million Spotify streams.
+Maeil Business Newspaper separately emphasized the track's challenge-friendly choreography and Stella's English narration as part of the song's wider breakout.
 Those are not filler stats for a rookie girl group still early in year two.
 They are the kind of numbers that give a company permission to stop introducing a group and start scaling it.
 We have already seen that playbook in motion through the group's U.S. showcase push, which framed Hearts2Hearts as part of SM's broader export strategy rather than a domestic-only build.
 Lemon Tang now has a cleaner job than debut-era releases usually get.
-It has to widen the group's sound without cooling the demand that Rude! and The Chase already built.
+It has to widen the group's sound without cooling the demand that Rude! already built.

 The title tells you SM is leaning into color and immediacy, not caution

 The title alone tells you SM is not trying to sand the group down into something safer.
-Maeil Business Newspaper said the album name combines the tartness of lemon with a sharper taste-and-scent image, positioning the record around Hearts2Hearts' fresh and refreshing side.
-Soompi, citing the official teaser rollout, also confirmed the June 22 release time and the summery teaser framing.
+Maeil Business Newspaper said the album name combines lemon's tartness with a sharper taste-and-scent image, positioning the record around Hearts2Hearts' bright side without making it feel childish.
+The official teaser rollout also locked in the June 22 release time and the summery visual framing.
 That combination feels deliberate.
-SM could have used this comeback to chase a neutral sophomore-release mood and protect the group's early gains.
-Instead, it looks like the label wants a concept that is bright enough to move fast and specific enough to stick.
+SM could have played this comeback as a neutral sophomore cooldown and simply protected the group's early gains.
+Instead, the label looks committed to a concept that is vivid enough to move fast and specific enough to stick in people's heads.
 If the songs land, Lemon Tang could be the release that pushes Hearts2Hearts out of the generic fifth-generation rookie pack and into a smaller group of acts that already feel commercially legible.

 What to watch before June 22

 The smartest thing to watch is not just preorder volume.
 It is whether SM turns this rollout into a clear story about why Hearts2Hearts deserves repeat attention.
 According to Korea JoongAng Daily, preorders opened immediately and the physical album lands the same day as the digital release, which gives the label a straightforward runway to build momentum.
 The next tells will be teaser consistency, how much of Rude!'s playful boldness carries forward, and whether the title track creates a hook that fans want to circulate beyond the existing fandom base.
 We have already seen Hearts2Hearts win the easy rookie argument, which is whether people notice.
 Lemon Tang is harder.
-It has to win the argument that the group can keep converting first-wave curiosity into habit.
+It has to win the argument that the group can keep converting first-wave curiosity into habit, because that is the point where a rookie story stops sounding promising and starts sounding bankable.